jengelh/libhx/doc/inline_clist.rst

 	Removes the first node in the list and returns it.

 ``HXclist_del``
-	Deletes the node from the list.
+	Unlinks the node from the list.

 The list count in the clist head is updated whenever a modification is done on the clist through these functions.